 Before I get into those options, let’s quickly break down the problems with wearing animals as outerwear, and clothing in general.

-Well, basically, everything.
-When we use sentient creatures in business and use treat them as property, all manner of things can and do go wrong.
-In a nutshell:
+When we use sentient creatures in business and use treat them as property, all manner of things can and do go wrong, including:

 - They become reduced – in a company’s eyes – to economic units of production

 - All of their natural instincts and desires – such as to bond with one another and roam freely in nature – are denied them

 - Their lives consist of being confined, mutilated without anesthetization, exploited, and slaughtered

 Here are the problems specifically with wool, down, leather, fur: